Connect with others who understand.

 If you’ve dealt with worsening hidradenitis suppurativa (HS) symptoms before or during your menstrual period, the idea of menopause may be appealing.
 “I hope menopause will calm my HS symptoms,” a myHSteam member said.
 “I’m in perimenopause now.
 Maybe I can get a handle on it.”

-However, there’s no guarantee that the end of your periods will mean fewer or milder HS symptoms.
+However, there’s no guarantee that the end of your periods (menses) will mean fewer or milder HS symptoms.

 How Will Menopause Affect HS Symptoms?